Skip to main content

 4

-Flash the OS image to eMMC
+Transfer the OS image to eMMC

 sudo dfu-util -d 0451:6165 -a rawemmc \

--D <image-filename>.img -R
+-D <image-file-name>.img -R

 5